Buy Pre-Loved for a Good Cause

 An Interview with Kim Luu of the Flaunt Fashion Library

-At Sympli we believe in smart, functional fashion that can be combined to provide endless wardrobe possibilities.
-The Flaunt Fashion Library in Vancouver recognises the struggle with staying on trend with new styles, and shopping sustainably.
-The solution: at their boutique you can rent new and gently used clothing to try out new looks while saving your extra cash to invest in lasting, timeless pieces.
+At Sympli we believe in smart, functional fashion that can be easily combined to provide endless wardrobe possibilities.
+Recently, we were pleased to discover The Flaunt Fashion Library in Vancouver and their innovative solution to staying on trend with new styles and also shopping sustainably.
+The idea: at their boutique, you can rent new and gently used clothing to try out new looks while saving your extra cash to invest in lasting, timeless pieces.
 This April long weekend, The Flaunt Fashion Library participated in the Shop the Blogger Closet Sale to sell items from some of Vancouver’s most popular fashion bloggers’ closets and raise funds and awareness for the Because I Am A Girl cause.
 Here at Sympli, we are passionate about women’s empowerment, which is why we work closely with the Looking Glass Foundation charity to support women with eating disorders and body image issues.
-We were so excited to hear about this event that we decided to donate a couple outfits to be featured in the sale.
+We were so excited to hear about this event that we decided to donate a couple of outfits to be featured in the sale.
 We were also very lucky to have Kim Luu, the owner and founder of Flaunt Fashion Library, participate in a short interview with us.

 Can you tell us a bit about yourself and what was your inspiration behind the Flaunt Fashion Library?

 My name is Kim Luu and I am the owner and operator of Flaunt Fashion Library.
 I have a creative background in fashion but took a little break from the industry to stay at home with my 3 kids.
 Now I am back to change the way we, as consumers, get access to the latest looks.